-Easy Skinny Overnight Cinnamon Rolls: An easy cinnamon roll that is prepped the night before and ready to be baked to perfection in the morning.
+Easy Skinny Overnight Cinnamon Rolls: An easy homemade cinnamon roll that is prepped the night before and ready to be baked to perfection in the morning.
 Made with whole white wheat flour, less butter, less sugar for a more wholesome morning treat.

 Do you all have a favorite Christmas breakfast?

 Growing up my family always had Spicy Sausage Tarts and a fruit salad for Christmas breakfast, but that is not the tradition that I carried on into my own household once I had kids.

 I can’t remember when or why I started making Cinnamon Rolls for Christmas morning, but it is now a Christmas morning tradition that my kids hold near and dear–and I have to say as much as I enjoyed my family Christmas breakfast growing up, my new tradition of warm baked homemade cinnamon rolls totally trumps my childhood tradition.